dart-windows/website/docs/com-programming/basics.md

 # Using COM from Dart

-Since the Win32 package primarily focuses on providing a lightweight wrapper for the underlying Windows API primitives, you can use the same API calls as described in Microsoft documentation to create an manipulate objects (e.g.
+Since the `win32` package primarily focuses on providing a lightweight wrapper for the underlying Windows API primitives, you can use the same API calls as described in Microsoft documentation to create and manipulate objects (e.g.
 `CoCreateInstance` and `IUnknown->QueryInterface`).
 However, since this introduces a certain amount of boilerplate and non-idiomatic Dart code, the library also provides some helper functions that reduce the labor compared to a